OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivots.md

 # Work with Pivot Tables using the Excel JavaScript API

 Pivot tables streamline larger data sets.
 They allow the quick manipulation of grouped data.
-The Excel JavaScript API lets your add-in create pivot tables and interact their components.
-This article provides code samples for commonm scenarios.
+The Excel JavaScript API lets your add-in create pivot tables and interact with their components.
+This article provides code samples for common scenarios.
-For the complete list of properties and methods that the **PivotTable** and **PivotTableCollection** objects support, see [PivotTable Object (JavaScript API for Excel)](https://dev.office.com/reference/add-ins/excel/pivottable) and [Pivot Table Collection Object (JavaScript API for Excel)](https://dev.office.com/reference/add-ins/excel/pivottablecollection).
+For the complete list of properties and methods that the **PivotTable** and **PivotTableCollection** objects support, see [PivotTable API](https://dev.office.com/reference/add-ins/excel/pivottable) and [Pivot Table Collection API](https://dev.office.com/reference/add-ins/excel/pivottablecollection).

 > [!NOTE]
 > These samples use APIs currently available only in public preview (beta).
 To run these samples, you must use the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.